alepecce14/EduQuiz/README.md

 # Website
+You can try EduQuiz [here](https://eduquiz.pythonanywhere.com/) You can either prompt a general topic (eg. The history of the computer) or, if you want better result, some notes you took in class or from a textbook.
-You can try EduQuiz [here](https://eduquiz.pythonanywhere.com/) Functionality is not guaranteed as, at the moment, cookie stability isn't the best.
+Functionality is not guaranteed as, at the moment, cookie stability isn't the best.